The history of Munich Airport

 For the first time in the history of Munich Airport, on Sunday, May 23, 1965, a Boing 720 of Lufthansa flew non-stop Munich - New York.
 The runway at Munich Airport, with the length of 2.6 km valid in 1965, was only sufficient for aircraft with an absolute take-off weight of 130 tons.
 However, a fully occupied and fully fueled Boing 720 weighed [...]

-Munich Airport was a bridgehead for 24 hours on May 19, 1965.
-Forty-one mostly four-engine airplanes and a few thousand passengers built a football airlift between Riem and London for the European Cup match.
-Never before have so many passengers and machines had to be handled in the “airport” of the state capital in one day.
+Munich's commercial airport was a bridgehead for 24 hours on May 19, 1965.
+Forty-one mostly four-engine airplanes and several thousand passengers built a football airlift between Riem and London for the European Cup match.
+Never before have so many passengers and machines had to be processed in the “airport” of the state capital in one day.
 With sleepy faces occupied around 4 am [...]

 After a year and a half of construction, the new Lufthansa hangar, which was built primarily for the “Euro-Jet” (Boeing 727), is ceremoniously opened.
 The decision to build the Lufthansa maintenance hangar for jet aircraft, which cost around DM 10 million, was made in July 1963 by the Supervisory Board of Flughafen München GmbH; the architect was Rolf Zuleger.
 The 4 each 15m x 15m [...]